Sciance-Inc/core.dashboards_store/README.md

 ## A tale of two repos

-> Once upon a time, in the CdeP, a little `core.data.tbe` repo was born.
+> Once upon a time, in the CdeP, a little `core.data.store` repo was born.
 The repo tried very hard to provide ETLs for all the CSS belonging to the CdeP.
 But the CSS were many and the SQL capabilites to retrofit itself to the CSS's context were few.
-So the `core.data.tbe` repo decided to split itself into many little repos, one for each CSS.And the `cssXX.data.tbe` repo was born.
-And the `cssXX.data.tbe` repo was granted the power to override anything from `core.data.tbe`.
-And the `core.data.tbe` repo was happy.
-And the `cssXX.data.tbe` repo was happy.
+So the `core.data.store` repo decided to split itself into many little repos, one for each CSS.And the `cssXX.data.store` repo was born.
+And the `cssXX.data.store` repo was granted the power to override anything from `core.data.store`.
+And the `core.data.store` repo was happy.
+And the `cssXX.data.store` repo was happy.
 And the CdeP was happy.
 And they all merged develop into master happily ever after.

-The moral of the story is that the `core.data.tbe` repo is the parent repo of all the `cssXX.data.tbe` repos.
-The `core.data.tbe` repo contains all the ETLs that are common to all the CSS.
-The `cssXX.data.tbe` repo contains all the ETLs' code that are specific to the CSS XX.
-I you have already been exposed to some Object-Oriented Programing, the `core.data.tbe` repo is the parent class and the `cssXX.data.tbe` repo is the child class.
+The moral of the story is that the `core.data.store` repo is the parent repo of all the `cssXX.data.store` repos.
+The `core.data.store` repo contains all the ETLs that are common to all the CSS.
+The `cssXX.data.store` repo contains all the ETLs' code that are specific to the CSS XX.
+I you have already been exposed to some Object-Oriented Programing, the `core.data.store` repo is the parent class and the `cssXX.data.store` repo is the child class.
 Yes, that's that simple.

 Hence every CSS will end WITH TWO REPOS :
-* `core.data.tbe` : the parent repo providing sensitive default for all CSS
+* `core.data.store` : the parent repo providing sensitive default for all CSS
-* `cssXX.data.tbe` : the child repo containing the ETLs specifics to the CSS XX
+* `cssXX.data.store` : the child repo containing the ETLs specifics to the CSS XX
-  * `XX` schould be replaced with the friendly name of your CSS (ex: cssdgs.data.tbe for Des-Grandes-Seigneuries)
+  * `XX` schould be replaced with the friendly name of your CSS (ex: cssdgs.data.store for Des-Grandes-Seigneuries)

 Thoose two repos are to be cloned in the same directory, the `<working directory>` of your choice.
 It's actually not mandatory but the `README` expects to do so..